-- The price of our Class A common stock has been, and may continue to be, volatile, which could result in substantial or total losses for investors. - We could lose our listing on the Nasdaq Capital Market if our current share price continues to decrease.
-The loss of our Nasdaq listing would in all likelihood make our Class A common stock significantly less liquid and adversely affect its value. - Provisions in our certificate of incorporation and bylaws and Delaware law might discourage, delay or prevent a change in control of our company or changes in our management and, therefore, depress the market price of our Class A common stock.
+- The price of our Class A common stock has been, and may continue to be, volatile, which could result in substantial or total losses for investors. - Provisions in our certificate of incorporation, as amended ("Certificate of Incorporation") and bylaws (the "Bylaws") and Delaware law might discourage, delay or prevent a change in control of our company or changes in our management and, therefore, depress the market price of our Class A common stock. - Failure to maintain our share price above the minimum bid price requirement established by Nasdaq could result in the delisting of our Class A common stock on the Nasdaq Capital Market.
+The loss of our Nasdaq listing would in all likelihood make our Class A common stock significantly less liquid and adversely affect its value.